microsoft/vscode-docs/docs/getstarted/userinterface.md

 **Q: Can I hide the OPEN EDITORS section in the Explorer?**

-**A:** Yes, you can hide the **OPEN EDITORS** list with the `explorer.openEditors.visible` [setting](/docs/getstarted/settings.md), which declares how many items to display.
+**A:** Yes, you can hide the **OPEN EDITORS** list with the `explorer.openEditors.visible` [setting](/docs/getstarted/settings.md), which declares how many items to display before a scroll bar appears.
 Setting `"explorer.openEditors.visible": 0` will hide **OPEN EDITORS** when you have an open folder.
 The list will still be displayed if you are using VS Code to view loose files.